Richard Mantell

-Richard Mantell (born 17 August 1981) is an English field hockey defender.
+Richard Bryce Mantell (born 17 August 1981) is an English former field hockey defender who competed at the 2008 Summer Olympics.
 He is the older brother of Simon Mantell.

-Mantell made his international debut on 10 February 2003.
-He was a member of the England squad that competed at the 2006 and 2010 Hockey World Cup.
-He was also part of the winning squad at the 2009 EuroHockey Championship and came third in 2011, and also competed in the Champions Trophy in 2007, 2009 and 2011.

-Mantell has also represented Great Britain at the 2008 Summer Olympics and the 2010 Commonwealth Games.
+Biography

 Mantell was born in Bridgwater, Somerset, and studied at the University of Bath.
 He is nicknamed Rick or Ricky or Tricky.
-He has played club hockey for Reading.
+He has played club hockey for Reading in the Men's England Hockey League from 2003 to 2018.